openharmony/docs/en/application-dev/database/data-persistence-by-rdb-store.md

 ## Basic Concepts

-- **Predicates**: A representation of the property or feature of a data entity, or the relationship between data entities.
+- **Predicates**: a representation of the property or feature of a data entity, or the relationship between data entities.
 It is used to define operation conditions.

 - **ResultSet**: a set of query results, which allows access to the required data in flexible modes.